What is Code Obfuscation?

 When a hacker is trying to pirate or counterfeit your app, steal your data, or alter the behavior of a critical piece of infrastructure software they will almost certainly begin with reverse engineering and stepping through your application with a debugger.
 An obfuscator can layer in application self-protection by injecting code to detect if your production application is executing within a debugger.
 If a debugger is used, it can corrupt sensitive data (protecting it from theft), invoke random crashes (to disguise that the crash was the result of a debug check), or perform any other custom action.
 It might also send a message to a service to provide a warning signal.

-If you are releasing valuable software (especially Java, Android, .NET and iOS) anywhere outside your immediate control and you are not distributing the source code, obfuscation should probably be part of your application development process.
+Strongly consider utilizing obfuscation and runtime app self-protection if you release software that runs in an untrusted environment and has intellectual property, provides access to sensitive information, or has gated functionality.
 Obfuscation makes it much more difﬁcult for attackers to review the code and analyze the application.
-It also may make it hard for hackers to debug and tamper with your application.
-The end goal is to make it difﬁcult to extract or discover useful information, such as trade secrets (IP), credentials, or security vulnerabilities from an application.
+It also makes it hard for hackers to debug and tamper with your application.
+The end goal is to add a layer of protection to make it difﬁcult to extract or discover useful information, such as trade secrets (IP), credentials, or security vulnerabilities from an application.
 It should also make it more difficult to modify application logic or repackage an application with malicious code.